wwangsa/learnWSO2/Readme.md

 Once the test successful, we are creating the proxy services where we register the WSDL file into the Registry Resources

-1. Create new integration project called `ProxyService` on the workspace folder but this time 3 Modules need to be created: `ESB Configs`, `Composite Exporter`, and `Registry Resources`.
+1. Create new integration project called `ProxyService` on the workspace folder but this time 3 Modules need to be created by checking the checkboxes for: `ESB Configs`, `Composite Exporter`, and `Registry Resources`.

-2. On `ProxyServiceConfigs`, create new proxy called `CustomProxyServiceStockQuoteService`
+2. On `ProxyServiceConfigs`,
+	* create new > `Proxy Services` called `CustomProxyServiceStockQuoteService`

-3. On `ProxyServiceRegistryResources`, create new > other > Registry Resource(under WSO2BASS ).
+3. On `ProxyServiceRegistryResources`,
+	* create new > Registry Resource.
 Click next the import from the file system.
 	* Click on browse file then locate the wsdl file in the Resources/Chapter_17_Proxy_Services/sample_proxy_1.wsdl

-	* Enter save resource in `ProxyServiceRegistryResources` then click finish
-4. Go back to the `CustomProxyServiceStockQuoteService` property
+4. Go back to the `CustomProxyServiceStockQuoteService` and click on its property
 	* scroll down to the WSDL Type and select `REGISTRY_KEY`
 	* Click WSDL Key and select  *workspace > Carbon Application Registry Resources > ProxyServiceRegistryResources > sample_proxy_1_wsdl > `/_system/governance/custom/sample_proxy_1.wsdl`*

 5. Now create the proxy service flow
 	* Add Log Start mediator
 	* Add Send mediator (allowing sending request to the backend)
-	* On the src/main/synapse-config/endpoints,
+	* Go back `src/main/synapse-config/endpoints`,
-		* create new endpoint called `SimpleStockQuote`
+		* create new `Endpoint` called `SimpleStockQuote`
 		* add the address `http://localhost:9000/services/SimpleStockQuoteService` then click Finish
 		* Change the Address Endpoint Format to `SOAP 1.2`
 	* Go back to the `CustomProxyServiceStockQuoteService` and add the Defined Endpoints > `SimpleStockQuote` next to the Send mediator